hermangroup/docs/masternodes/dip3-upgrade.rst

 sure there is a blank line at the end of the file, then press **Ctrl + X** to close the editor and **Y** and **Enter** save the file.
 We now need to restart the masternode for this change to take effect.
-Enter the following commands, waiting a few seconds in between to give Dash Core time to shut down::
+Enter the following commands, waiting a few seconds in between to give Historia Core time to shut down::

-  ~/.dashcore/dash-cli stop
+  ~/.historiacore/historia-cli stop
   sleep 5
-  ~/.dashcore/dashd
+  ~/.historiacore/historiad

 We will now prepare the transaction used to register a DIP003 masternode on the network.